+Diggin’ Livin’ manufactures for sale a migratory lid to facilitate hives seated adjacent to each other.
 We manufacture a standard migratory lid.
 As with our hive bodies the deck is 7/8” for maximum durability, insulation, and minimal warping.
-We grade our lid deck from our finest quality wood to insure no cracks.
+We grade our lid deck from our finest quality wood to ensure no cracks.
 Our decks consist of only two pieces fit together with a tongue and groove joint.
-Four end cleats are used to increase strength and to prevent warping.
-Lids are also built to facilitate the placement of a bottom board directly on top allowing stacking of hives for transport, and for helping hives retain heat in inclement weather.
+Unlike a standard migratory lid, Diggin’ Livin’ Natural Nest lid has an additional pair of cleats fastened to the upper surface that serve two purposes.
+Firstly, these cleats act to minimize warping and add additional strength and durability.
+In addition, these cleats are positioned to facilitate the stable interlocking and stacking of colonies upon each other to either a stable wintering configuration or for increased stability in transport.

-We manufacture a rim feeder designed to replace the standard inner cover.
+Diggin’ Livin’ manufactures a two-way rim feeder inner cover suitable with either full size or two-way nucleus colonies and allows the overhead feeding of colonies in any weather.
+By having feed inside the hive away from the entrance, robbing behavior is minimized and feed is accessible night or day.
+Inner covers can be corked and with the addition of quilting results in an insulated overhead lid for cold climates.
+Like our lids, our rim feeder is a two-piece deck of 7/8” thickness.
+As with other components, our Rim Feeder is made standard as as two-way piece of equipment with two holes and a division board (see photos).
 With holes in the deck to allow the cluster access to feed placed above the colony, it also provides the function of an additional layer of weather protection for the colony.
+An 1 ½” rim around the edges gives good space for feed or insulative quilting.
 As with the use of an inner cover, it can also provide a weather-safe and protectable upper entrance for the colony during the nectar flow with the use of a shim under the lid.
-Like our lids, our rim feeder is a two-piece deck of 7/8” thickness.